-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

-Huawei will selectively incorporate some of Android 11's features into EMUI
+HUAWEI will selectively incorporate some of Android 11's features into EMUI

-- Huawei told Android Authority it plans to selectively integrate select Android 11 features into EMUI.
+- HUAWEI told Android Authority it plans to selectively integrate select Android 11 features into EMUI.

 - The company didn’t have access to Android 11’s codebase until earlier this week when Google officially released the OS.